MrBlinky/Arduboy-FX-Arduino-plugin/readme.md

 # Arduboy FX Arduino plugging

-This Arduino plugin adds an option under the Tools menu that allows easy building and uploading of Arduboy FX data using the Arduino IDE.
+This Arduino plugin adds an option under the Tools menu that allows easy building and uploading of Arduboy FX data using the (Legacy) Arduino IDE.

 ![demo](https://github.com/MrBlinky/Arduboy-FX-Arduino-plugin/raw/main/fx-upload-using-arduino-plugin-demo.gif)